-Clarification of the position for opt-outs following the replacement of type 2 opt outs to national data opt-outs and a recent amendment to the CAG approval CAG 7-07(a-c)/2013 for invoice validation data processing
+Clarification of the position for opt-outs following the replacement of type 2 opt-outs to national data opt-outs and a recent amendment to the Confidentiality Advisory Group (CAG) approval CAG 7-07(a-c)/2013 for invoice validation data processing

-During 2016/2017 NHS England worked with Clinical Commissioning Groups (CCGs) and ran workshops specifically to understand the issues they were raising related to the processing of invoices for non-contracted activity.
-CCGs indicated that they were unable to meet requirements under Standing Financial Instructions (SFI’s) which require them to validate all invoices for payment.
-This was due to the fact that the data they received from NHS Digital did not include data for patients which had lodged a Type 2 objection and therefore could not be matched with backing data to verify activity.
+During 2016/2017 NHS England worked with clinical commissioning groups (CCGs) (now replaced with integrated care systems (ICSs) and ran workshops to understand the issues they were raising related to the processing of invoices for non-contracted activity.
+At the time, CCGs indicated that they were unable to meet requirements under standing financial instructions (SFI’s) which require them to validate all invoices for payment.
+This was because the data they received from NHS Digital did not include data for patients which had lodged a type 2 objection and therefore could not be matched with backing data to verify activity.
 They also highlighted that there was a risk of fraud as potentially providers could raise invoices for activity which could not be verified.
 Information was also required to ensure that commissioners had activity data to manage contract challenges, specifically where CCGs needed to verify whether the care provided was for their patient(s).

 NHS England therefore requested an amendment to the CAG 7-07(a-c)/2013 approval which included the following rationale:

 - Invoice validation is part of the process by which providers of care or services get paid for the work they do.

 - Invoices are submitted to the commissioners of their service for payment, but before payment can be released, commissioners need to ensure that the activity claimed for each patient is their responsibility.